snowskeleton/scroll_speed/README.md

 # scroll_speed
-Script to change the scroll speed in Ubuntu (maybe other distros as well)
+Script to change the scroll speed in Ubuntu (maybe other distros as well [not Fedora])

 First run